rafael-hsm/Rafael-hsm/README.md

-# Hi, I'M Rafael Meireles, welcome to my profile 😉.
+# Hi, I'm Rafael Meireles, welcome to my profile 😉.
 ## Student of the following technologies

 🐍 Back-end and development Web with Python